barumau/pandunia/eng/G11_jumla.md

 **ne**
 asks for the listener's point of view on the matter, usually their agreement.
+It is different from
+**ha**
-It is different from **he** in that it's not directly asking a question but it only seeks confirmation.
+in that it's not directly asking a question but it only seeks confirmation.
 It roughly translates as *right?*, *isn't it?*, *isn't that so?*, etc.
 One uses it at the end of sentence if one is not completely sure about something but thinks it's probably true.